MiguelBetti/Lope_Map/THIRD-PARTY-NOTICE.md

-The SNSF MARK16 DATAVIZ uses third party material from the projects listed below.
+"El mundo de Lope de Vega" uses third party material from the projects listed below.

-The original copyright notice and the license under which MARK16 received such third party material are set forth below.
-MARK16 reserves all other rights not expressly granted, whether by implication, estoppel or otherwise.
-In the event that we accidentally failed to list a required notice, please bring it to our attention and email us: claire.clivaz@sib.swiss
+The original copyright notice and the license under which "El mundo de Lope de Vega" received such third party material are set forth below.
+"El mundo de Lope de Vega" reserves all other rights not expressly granted, whether by implication, estoppel or otherwise.
+In the event that we accidentally failed to list a required notice, please bring it to our attention and email us: miguel.betti@unige.ch

-© 2022 SNSF MARK16, DH+, SIB Swiss Institute of Bioinformatics, Lausanne (CH)
+© 2024 "El mundo de Lope de Vega", Université de Genève

 THIRD-PARTY SOFTWARE NOTICES AND INFORMATION